 NA The organization does not assist parents in placing their children in temporary foster care.

 PS 9: Case Closing and Aftercare

-The organization works with persons served and family members, when appropriate, to plan for case closing and, when possible, to develop aftercare plans.
+The organization works with persons served to plan for case closing and, when possible, to develop aftercare plans.

 NA The organization provides only Pregnancy Options Counseling or Birth Options Counseling.